aattrell/bat-fe-tech-test/README.md

 #### Accessibility

 I have tried to think about basic accessibility requirements as I go along.
-I have taken care to add hover states, check keyboard navigation, allow outlines for focus states, check color contrast of fonts against backgrounds, improve scannability of the table by colouring alternate rows, and defining roles on buttons.
+I have taken care to add hover states, check keyboard navigation, allow outlines for focus states, check color contrast of fonts against backgrounds, improve scannability of the table by colouring alternate rows, defining roles on buttons etc.

 I have not had time to check this on a screen reader, and review if all content is correctly picked up.
 This would be a good improvement.